GoogleCloudPlatform/bigquery-antipattern-recognition/terraform/README.md

 1. **Clone the repository**:

-   Clone the repository to your Google Cloud Shell using the following command:
+   Clone the repository using the following command:

    ```shell
    git clone https://github.com/GoogleCloudPlatform/bigquery-antipattern-recognition.git